 A lot of TVP is flavored and processed with MSG in many prepared foods.
 As you may be aware of by now MSG is a processed sodium by-product that should be avoided at all costs as it is harmful to your health.
 It is linked to anything from weight gain to migraines, not to mention it can set off various allergic reactions as well.

 This brings us to the final part of our discussion.
 If you are not hung up on the texture and versatility, and are only interested in this product as a protein alternative, then I have good news.
 While I cannot think of a healthy product that can imitate meat (and again I think it somewhat defeats being a “vegetarian” or “vegan” if that is our aim), I can suggest lots of alternatives when it comes to high protein plant foods.

 As for protein amounts in our diets, although we are definitely starting to see a societal shift where our perceptions go on this topic, too many people are still stuck on the “protein amount” in their diet.
 They are either worried where they will get their protein from, or if they will get enough if they reduce or cut out animal products completely.
 So here are a few key facts that are becoming common knowledge today:

-- High protein diets are harmful to our health (they throw off the body’s acid-alkaline balance, they cause stress to the liver and kidneys, and depending on the source of the protein can hurt digestive and cardiovascular health)
+- High protein diets, especially from animal sources, are harmful to our health.
+They disturb the body’s acid-alkaline balance, cause stress to the liver and kidneys, negatively impact longevity, and can negatively impact bone, digestive and cardiovascular health.

 In the end, normally the idea of not getting enough protein is just that, an idea or limiting belief with no factual truth to it.
 Due to our society’s brainwashing and fear tactics that animal products equal protein, and if we aren’t eating animal products then we risk not getting enough protein, this was enough to plague most in our society for decades, and to this day, with a fear of not getting enough protein.
 The good news is that slowly we are coming around to freeing ourselves from this limiting belief.